Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 In flat midday light this cosmological geometry is interesting.
 In golden hour light, with the prangs casting lengthening shadows and the whole complex silhouetted against a burning sky, it is one of the most extraordinary sights in Southeast Asia.

-Aim to arrive at Wat Chaiwatthanaram at least an hour before sunset.
-This gives you plenty of time to explore the temple, find your ideal spot, and prepare before the sky bursts into vibrant colors.
+Aim to arrive at Wat Chaiwatthanaram at least an hour before sunset — this gives you time to explore the temple, find your ideal spot, and prepare before the sky changes.
+We arrive at 16:15, giving your group a full hour inside the grounds before the 6:30 PM closing time.

 Photography at Wat Chaiwatthanaram — Where to Stand